 A shop sign I haven’t seen for ages: In former times a shop for colonial goods (Kolonialwaren) sold goods generally delivered from far away.
 E.g. coffee, tobacco, cacao, spices, tea and so on.
 Today there is no need for such specialized shops so I was glad to see such an old inscripiton while walking through Sankt Wolfgang im Salzkammergut.

-The Blaudruckerei Koó, established in 1921, is one of the last businesses in Europe using the traditional technique of Indigo hand block printing.
-Visitors of this company in a small place in Burgenland will learn about the machines, materials and pattern used in this technique.
+The Blaudruckerei Koó in Steinberg-Dörfl, established in 1921, is one of the last businesses in Europe using the traditional technique of Indigo handblock printing.
+Visitors of this company will learn about the machines, materials and patterns used in this technique.

 Trafik in Vienna